 If you do a food sensitivity test and see all the foods you consume regularly, foods you thought were healthy and nourishing to you, should you eliminate them forever?
 The answer is no. Sensitivities are only a sign from your body that something is off.
 My recommendation is to get a stool test done.
 With my clients, I use a GI-map.
 It is a DNA-based stool test.
 It is incredibly accurate and great at catching different types of parasites and overgrowth.
 Also, it looks at if you are making enough digestive enzymes?
 Are you breaking down fat?
 How is your immune system?
 Is it overactive or underactive?
 You will get a great picture of the health of your digestive system and your immune health.
 This is an excellent tool if you think you have food sensitivities, or if you have reflux, loose stools, or feel your gut health could be impacting your estrogen levels.

 Time to be practical, if all of the foods you eat are marked red on your food sensitivity test, does that mean that you will never eat them again?
 Do you want to have a strict and limited diet, or do you want to be able to eat the foods you enjoy?
 This is our digestive system, and our body is giving us a piece of information saying, hey, something is off.
 Take a more in-depth look and the root of the symptoms.
-If you would like help with healing your gut, and optimizing your metabolism, enroll in my Nutrition Strategies for Better Periods course.
+Healing your gut starts with optimizing your metabolism—and this is where my Master Your Minerals Course comes in.
+In it, we teach you how to interpret your own HTMA, nourish your metabolism, and build a hormone-healing protocol based on your unique results.
 I have answered some of the most commonly asked questions regarding food sensitivities; you can find them below.

 Frequently Asked Questions (FAQs):